 |Virgin Atlantic Flying Club|

 This is a way to get outsized value, especially for luxury vacations.
 For example, you could transfer 30,000 points to World of Hyatt for a free night at the Park Hyatt Maldives.

-Or you could transfer as little as 70,000 points to United MileagePlus for a one-way business class ticket from the US to Asia.
+Or you could transfer as little as 50,000 points to Virgin Atlantic Flying Club for a Delta business class ticket from the US to Europe.

 If you’re someone who has been using the Chase Freedom Unlimited® as a cash back card for whatever amount of time without realizing you could get a lot more value, there’s good news.

 If you pick up one of the cards that outright earns Ultimate Rewards points — the Sapphire Preferred, Sapphire Reserve, or Ink Preferred — you can transfer over all your points to that card, and benefit from the increased value.

 That’s the case even if you earned all of those points before you applied for the new card.
 So don’t feel bad.
 You’ve actually been using the right card all along, you just didn’t know it. 😉